lbdl/ZORG/README.md

 <p align="center">
 A Dojo based Zork inspired composable fully onchain ridiculous and brilliant text adventure engine.
-Designed conceived and largely built by `lbdl` | `itrainspiders` Possibly the finest art show ever created for the blockchain ot indeed on a computer.
+Designed conceived and largely built by `lbdl` | `itrainspiders` Possibly the finest art show ever created for the blockchain or indeed on a computer.

   Hours for fun for about 10 minutes.

 Causes virginity.
 </p>